hanjustin/hanjustin/README.md

 * Self-advocacy for fear of upsetting others.
 (Speaking up for myself.
 Confidently assert my rights, needs, & preferences.)
 * Saying 'No' and setting boundaries.

-My entangled internal problems are causing me to primarily use fawn responses, so I have additional problems which need to be addressed [Infographic_2](/resources/infographics/FawnStuck.jpg).
+My entangled internal problems are causing me to primarily use fawn responses, so I have additional problems which need to be addressed [(Infographic_2)](/resources/infographics/FawnStuck.jpg).
 After seeing a psychologist, I can now say 'No' a lot better, but it is still unnatural for me.
 I will seek additional therapies to untangle my internal problems and improve my self-advocacy.

-I am stuck in

 </details>